OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 ### Security Questions

-> This method should not be used as the sole method to reset a password or MFA, and should be used in conjunction with other methods.
+> This method should not be used as the sole method to reset a password, and should be used in conjunction with other methods.

 Kindly refer to the [Security Questions Cheat Sheet](Choosing_and_Using_Security_Questions_Cheat_Sheet.md) for further guidance.

 ### Backup Codes

-Backup codes should be provided to the user upon registering their MFA method and the user should store them offline in a secure place (password managers).
+Backup codes should be provided to the user upon registering where the user should store them offline in a secure place (password managers).
 Some companies that implement this method are [Google](https://support.google.com/accounts/answer/1187538), [GitHub](https://help.github.com/en/github/authenticating-to-github/recovering-your-account-if-you-lose-your-2fa-credentials), and [Auth0](https://auth0.com/docs/mfa/guides/reset-user-mfa#recovery-codes).

 ## Operational Tasks